needle-mirror/com.unity.netcode/Documentation~/ghost-types-templates.md

 }
 ```

 A good way to assign this "#templateid" is to use something like `CustomNamespace.CustomTemplateFileName`.
-All the default Netcode package template uses an internal
+All the default Netcode package templates uses an internal
 id (not present in the template) with the following format: `NetCode.GhostSnapshotValueXXX.cs`.

 >[!NOTE] The default types uses a slightly different approach at the moment, being embedded in the generator dlls.